GavinPalmer1984/expertise/research-prompts/parenting-tools-techniques-research-prompt.md

 - How do physical restraint techniques differ across cultures and what can we learn from these variations?
 - What training or preparation do parents need to use physical restraint safely and effectively?

+### Communication and Expectation Setting for Containment
+**Critical principle**: Children should know ahead of time the consequences of violence and property damage and the rules about containment techniques.

+**Research questions**:
+- How do parents effectively communicate containment policies to children of different ages in ways that build security rather than fear?
+- What language and explanations work best for helping children understand that containment is loving protection, not punishment?
+- How far in advance should children be informed about containment consequences, and how should this information be reinforced?
+- What research exists on the psychological effects of predictable vs. surprise physical interventions on children?
+- How do parents explain the difference between containment (loving safety intervention) and punishment (consequences for poor choices)?
+- What approaches help children understand that violence and property damage trigger containment for everyone's safety, not as personal rejection?
+- How can families practice or discuss containment procedures when children are calm so they're not introduced during crisis?
+- What evidence exists for children's sense of security when they know clear, consistent boundaries exist around violence and destruction?
+- How do children respond differently to containment when they've been prepared vs. when it's unexpected?
+- What role does the child's understanding of the "why" behind containment play in building trust vs. creating fear?

 ### Alternative De-escalation Techniques
 - What non-physical methods exist for helping completely dysregulated children return to calm?
 - How effective are techniques like sensory breaks, breathing exercises, or environmental changes for different age groups?